Antfarm Token (ATF) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Antfarm Token Historical Price

-According to the latest data gathered on Antfarm Token live price page, the current price of Antfarm Token is 0.081209USD.
-The circulating supply of Antfarm Token(ATF) is 9.80M ATF , giving it a market capitalization of $795.00K.
+According to the latest data gathered on Antfarm Token live price page, the current price of Antfarm Token is 0.083394USD.
+The circulating supply of Antfarm Token(ATF) is 9.80M ATF , giving it a market capitalization of $816.88K.

 The Antfarm Token Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ATF based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.